-Lobby or lobbying, except as provided below, means any oral or written communication (including an electronic communication) to a City official or city employee, made directly or indirectly by any person for compensation or economic benefit in an effort to influence or persuade an official to favor or oppose, recommend or not recommend, vote for or against, or take or refrain from taking action on any municipal question.
+Lobby or lobbying, except as provided below, means any oral or written communication (including an electronic communication) to a City Council Member, made directly or indirectly by any person for compensation or economic benefit in an effort to influence or persuade a council member to favor or oppose, recommend or not recommend, vote for or against, or take or refrain from taking action on any municipal question.
 The term lobby or lobbying does not include a communication or municipal question:

-- (1) Merely requesting information or inquiring about the facts or status of any municipal question, matter, or procedure, and not attempting to influence a City official. - (2) Made by a public official or employee (including, but not limited to, an official or employee of the City) acting in his or her official capacity. - (3) Made by a representative of a media organization if the purpose of the communication is gathering and disseminating news and information to the public. - (4) Made in a speech, article, publication, or other material that is distributed and made available to the public, or through radio, television, cable television, or any other medium of mass communication. - (5) Made at a meeting open to the public under the Texas Open Meetings Act. - (6) Made in the form of a written comment filed during a public proceeding or any other communication that is made on the record in a public proceeding. - (7) Made in writing as a petition for official action and required to be a public record pursuant to established City procedures. - (8) Made in writing to provide information in response to an oral or written request by a City official for specific information. - (9) The content of which is compelled by law. - (10) Made in response to a public notice soliciting communications from the public and directed to the official specifically designated in the notice to receive such communications. - (11) Made on behalf of an individual regarding that individual's employment or benefits. - (12) Made by a fact witness or expert witness at an official proceeding; or - (13) Made by a person solely on behalf of that individual, his or her spouse, or his or her minor children.
+- (1) Merely requesting information or inquiring about the facts or status of any municipal question, matter, or procedure, and not attempting to influence a City Council Member. - (2) Made by a Council Member acting in his or her official capacity. - (3) Made by a representative of a media organization if the purpose of the communication is gathering and disseminating news and information to the public. - (4) Made in a speech, article, publication, or other material that is distributed and made available to the public, or through radio, television, cable television, or any other medium of mass communication. - (5) Made at a meeting open to the public under the Texas Open Meetings Act. - (6) Made in the form of a written comment filed during a public proceeding or any other communication that is made on the record in a public proceeding. - (7) Made in writing as a petition for official action and required to be a public record pursuant to established City procedures.

+- (8) Made in writing to provide information in response to an oral or written request by a City Council Member for specific information. - (9) The content of which is compelled by law. - (10) Made in response to a public notice soliciting communications from the public and directed to the Council Member specifically designated in the notice to receive such communications. - (11) Made on behalf of an individual regarding that individual's employment or benefits. - (12) Made by a fact witness or expert witness at an official proceeding; or - (13) Made by a person solely on behalf of that individual, his or her spouse, or his or her minor children.